 9 entrepreneurship learning communities leading the industry forward

 Founders Cafe founder Maddie Wang designed the community after finding solopreneurship to be pretty isolating.
-Her philosophy of pairing vetted members with deep, communal support results in an intimate community.
-“Intimacy is our North Star,” says the Founders Cafe website, and they’re able to achieve this through a number of touchpoints:
+Her philosophy of pairing vetted members of entrepreneurial communities with deep, communal support results in an intimate community.
+“Intimacy is our North Star,” says the Founders Cafe website, and they're able to achieve this through a number of touchpoints:

 - Member-led groups that meet biweekly to support different facets of the entrepreneurship process